boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

   How often does the term appear in all documents in the collection?
 The more often, the lower the weight.
 Common terms like and or the contribute little to relevance, as they appear in most documents, while uncommon terms like elastic or hippopotamus help us zoom in on the most interesting documents.
 The inverse document frequency is calculated as follows:

-   The inverse document frequency (idf) of term t is the logarithm of the number of documents in the index, divided by the number of documents that contain the term.
+   The inverse document frequency (IFD) of term t is the logarithm of the number of documents in the index, divided by the number of documents that contain the term.
   Field-length norm
   edit